Interactive kiosk: DVD vending kiosk

 An example of a vending kiosk is that of the DVD rental kiosks, where a user can rent a DVD, secured by credit card.
-One of the largest is Redbox with a presence throughout North America.
+One of the largest was Redbox with a presence throughout North America.

 Visitor management and security kiosk

 Visitor management and security kiosk can facilitate the visitor check-in process at businesses, schools, and other controlled access environments.
 These systems can check against blacklists, run criminal background checks, and print access badges for visitors.
 School security concerns in the United States have led to an increase in these types of kiosks to screen and track visitors.

 Building directory and wayfinding kiosk

 Many shopping malls, hospitals, airports and other large public buildings use interactive kiosks to allow visitors to navigate in buildings.
 Harris County Hospital District, Baptist Hospital of Miami, the Children's Hospital of Philadelphia and the Cayuga Medical Center are but a few medical centers utilizing interactive touch screen kiosks with a building directory and wayfinding solution.